 Martha Anne Toll (she/her) writes fiction, essays, and book reviews, and reads anything that’s not nailed down.
-Her debut novel, Three Muses, won the Petrichor Prize for Finely Crafted Fiction and is a finalist for the Gotham Book Prize.
+Her debut novel, Three Muses, won the Petrichor Prize for Finely Crafted Fiction and was shortlisted for the Gotham Book Prize.
+Her second novel, Duet for One, is forthcoming from Regal House Publishing in 2025.
 Toll, a lawyer, brings a long career in social justice to her work covering BIPOC and women writers.
 She is a book reviewer and author interviewer at NPR Books, the Washington Post, Pointe Magazine, The Millions, and elsewhere.
 She also publishes short fiction and essays in a wide variety of outlets.
 Toll graduated from Yale University and received her law degree from Boston University.